School Choice Application Period has closed for the 2018-2019 School Year

 Regardless of grade level, any child not currently enrolled in or pre-registered in a public school in the State of Delaware will not be considered for School Choice.
 Again, a School Choice Applicant must be attending a State of Delaware school currently or have pre-register at his/her School of Residence (feeder school) before submitting a School Choice Application.
 Applicants who have not pre-registered at their School of Residence will not be considered.
 To find your child’s School of Residence please go to www.dataservice.org and select School Feeder Search.

-*A child who will be 5
+*A child who will be 5 years old before August 31 of the applying school year.

 **Any Kindergarten Choice Application received by the 4 p.m., second Wednesday in January deadline will be considered in the computer-generated lottery so it is strongly recommended that parents interested in applying for Kindergarten School Choice pre-register their child at their School of Residence and submit a School Choice Application before the January deadline.